villez/rbcal/README.md

 # rbcal

-A Unix cal/ncal command replacement, written in Ruby.
+A command line calendar viewer written in Ruby, doing the same basic task as the Unix cal/ncal utilities.

 ## Features

-Doesn't support all the options in the stock Unix/Linux/OS X versions, such as handling Julian calendars, etc. However, it does have a few additional features:
+Doesn't support all the options in the stock Unix/Linux/OS X versions, such as handling Julian calendars, etc. However, has a few additional features:

- * displaying an arbitrary month range (currently only within the same year)
+ * displaying a month range (currently only within the same year)
  * always show week numbers to the left
  * use ANSI colors to highlight the current date, public holidays, and other "notable" dates, like daylight saving time changes